Accessibility statement for Islington Assembly Hall

 Non-compliance with the accessibility regulations

 Not all our links can be used by screenreaders, this fails WCAG 2.0 A success criterion 4.1.2.
-We plant to address this by the end of January 2021.
+We plan to address this by the end of September 2023.

 Content that’s not within the scope of the accessibility regulations

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
 By September 2023, we plan to either fix these or replace them with accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

 Any new PDFs or Word documents we publish will meet accessibility standards.